-A public consultation is being held on the current design proposals for the multi-use Teign Estuary Trail between Newton Abbot and Teignmouth has now closed.
+The public consultation on the current design proposals for the multi-use Teign Estuary Trail between Newton Abbot and Teignmouth has now closed.
 The results of the public consultation can be found in the Public Consultation Report.
 For future updates on the scheme, please visit the existing scheme website.

 Due to the current COVID-19 pandemic, no physical consultation events were held.
 However, the project team has held two virtual events online.
 The events were hosted on Microsoft Teams and could be joined online or by telephone.

 On the 25 November, the project team held a short presentation covering the scheme proposals.
 This has been redacted to be GDPR compliant and the consultation webinar recording is now available.
 This was followed by a ‘question and answer’ session.
 On the 9 December, the virtual ‘drop-in’ event provided a further ‘question and answer’ session.
 In light of the sessions, the Frequently Asked Questions have been compiled below.

 The consultation started on 17 November 2020 and closed on 18 December 2020.

 The project team is now reviewing responses with the aim of establishing an understanding of the support for the proposals and any issues raised.
 These will then be included in the ongoing scheme design where possible, with a view to submitting a planning application in Spring/Summer 2021.